Dead Along the Way

-Dead Along The Way is a 2016 Irish crime comedy film, directed by Maurice O'Carroll, and produced by Sinead O' Riordan.
+Dead Along The Way is a 2016 Irish crime comedy film, directed by Maurice O'Carroll, and produced by Sinead O'Riordan.

 Production

 The film tells the story of two wedding videographers who find themselves unexpectedly dealing with a dead body, overly-enthusiastic Gardaí, fertility treatment, a vengeful gangster and an imminent wedding.
 The film was shot in Laois and Dublin.
 The film is a co-production between ORion Productions and Burnt Ice Pictures.

 Plot

-Wacker and Tony – a pair of down-on-their-luck videographers – are about to video a wedding, and they think their lives can’t get any worse.
+Wacker and Tony, a pair of down-on-their-luck videographers, are about to film a wedding, and they think their lives can’t get any worse.
 Wacker’s wife has chucked him out, he has been beaten up over money she borrowed for fertility treatment, and a drink-fueled incident the night before has put his friendship with Tony under huge strain.
-But their problems are only beginning: Big Jim – a notorious loan shark who is also having a pretty bad time of it after learning about his 16-year-old daughter’s pregnancy – visits the church and dies after a scuffle with Tony.
+But their problems are only beginning.
+Big Jim – a notorious loan shark who is also having a pretty bad time of it after learning about his 16-year-old daughter’s pregnancy – visits the church and dies after a scuffle with Tony.
 The videographers decide to try and conceal their crime before any wedding guests arrive.
-What happens next is ungodly.